-Commonly, claims of the old covenant being the entire written law of Moses is a conflation and confusion of what the covenant was.
+Commonly, claims of the old covenant being the entire written law of Moses is conflation and a misrepresentation of what the covenant was.
 Thus, when matters of the Father’s traditions are brought into a conversation, many christians immediately, and repeatedly, dismiss them as part of the “old covenant.”

-The old covenant was physical, and it was given seven Sabbaths plus one day after the Passover, which is what the Feast of Weeks commemorated.
+The old covenant was physical, and it was given on the Feast of Weeks (seven Sabbaths plus one day after the Feast of Firstfruits).
+The Feast of Weeks commemorated the giving of the physical covenant at Mt.
+Sinai.
 The covenant was the ten commandments.
 The two tablets.
 Period.
 That was the covenant.

 The physical Jews were led out of Egypt by the blood of the Passover lamb being spread on their doorposts.
 The Holy Spirit led them through the Red Sea (the water—a symbol of baptism), and through the wilderness toward the mountain.
 While they were in the wilderness, the physical Jews were physically led by the Holy Spirit (pillars of cloud and fire), and He provided for them physically (manna).

 Once they arrived at the mountain by the Holy Spirit’s leading, they still had to await the giving of the covenant, and it was received according to the will and the timing of the Father.